LibreQoE/LibreQoS/docs/v2.0/Updates/update.md

-# Updating 1.5 To Latest Version
+# Updating To The Latest Version

 ```{warning}
 If you use the XDP bridge, traffic will briefly stop passing through the bridge when lqosd restarts (XDP bridge is only operating while lqosd runs).